bbc/bigscreen-player/README.md

 ## Testing

-The project is fully unit tested using the [Jasmine](https://jasmine.github.io/) framework.
+The project is unit tested using [Jest](https://jestjs.io/).
 To run the tests:

-`$ npm run spec`
+`$ npm test`

 This project currently has unit test coverage but no integration test suite.
 This is on our Roadmap to address.
-Quality is ensured via extensive manual testing however.

 ### Mocking media playback